learn-co-curriculum/ruby-lecture-asset-pipeline/lecture/readme.md

 In practice, this will allow you to precompile locally, have those files in your working tree, and commit those files to source control when needed.
 Development mode will work as expected.

+Show examples in the rails app of adding code and how it gets compiled